caolan/async/README.md

 * test() - synchronous truth test to perform before each execution of fn.
 * fn(callback) - A function to call each time the test passes.
-The function is passed a callback which must be called once it has completed with an optional error as the first argument.
+The function is passed a callback(err) which must be called once it has completed with an optional error argument.
 * callback(err) - A callback which is called after the test fails and repeated execution of fn has stopped.